tboschi/SuperHK/README.md

 The latest release can be found in [releases](https://github.com/tboschi/SuperHK/releases).

+Differences with previous version:
+* Sources and script have been moved to the `src` directory.
+This is in view of moving to an API+library style.
+* Sparse matrices are used now to compure Jacobian and Hessian improving speed by a factor of 5.

-Differences with SuperHK v2.0:
+Differences with v2.0:
-* The atmospheric sample is now supported.
+* Atmospheric sample is supported.
-* Cross-compilation across te cluster is now available; see the documentation on how to use it.
+* Cross-compilation across the cluster is now available; see the documentation on how to use it.
 * The energy scaling error is handled more exactly as it is implemented as an anlaytic function.
 * The ```Oscillator``` and ```ChiSquared``` classes have been remodelled to improve optimization and maximise use of vector instructions.
 * The chi2 penalisation term is automatically added.